 “They both had their pros and cons,” he says.

 Although Mr. Malsam graduated from CU Boulder with a Masters in Administration and a bachelors in mathematics, he enjoys teaching more.

-“The kids keep me young, when you deal with youth you kinda see things from their perspective so they always kinda keep you engaged and energized.”
-He said.
+“The kids keep me young, when you deal with youth you kinda see things from their perspective so they always kinda keep you engaged and energized,” Balsam said.

 Entertainment was different when Mr. Malsam was a kid,”I liked when the water gate came out in 1972…there was no television for like a month or two that summer so you learned a lot of things outside… digging holes, flying kites, building tree houses that sort of thing,” In addition to digging holes during the 1972 watergate hearings every Easter the Malsam children dug a hole in their back yard.
 This hole that they dug was filled with gifts from the Easter Bunny.

 Being a teacher for 19 years at Regis his favorite part of the job is,”when students come back 5, 10, 15 years later after the fact when they’re in a career and doing something that I taught them.”
 With the pros of a job come the cons too.
-Suicides hit the whole school community pretty hardly,”You always feel like you could‘ve done more to reach out the those kids that were depressed.”
+Tough times hit the whole school community pretty hard.
+“You always feel like you could‘ve done more to reach out the those kids that were depressed.”

 But for Malsam the pros outweigh the cons,” time goes by faster for me when I’m in a classroom working with students than it does when I am sitting in an office.”